ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> When implementing `Divisible` the compiler will require us to provide
-A> `.contramap`, which we can do directly with an optimised implementation or with
-A> this derived combinator:
-A>
 A> Saat mengimplementasikan `Divisible`, kompilator akan meminta kita untuk
 A> menyediakan `.contramap`, yang dapat kita penuhi dengan sebuah implmentasi
 A> teroptimasi atau dengan kombinator terderivasi berikut: